ilyashusterman/SalesNotifier/README.md

 ---
 1. fetch listed products
+2. each market has its own products
-2. compare their initial price to the current price
+2. compare products initial price to the current price
-3. notify only if their price reduced
+3. notify if their price reduced
+4. notify for good reviews